ArchipelagoMW/Archipelago/docs/adding games.md

 must fulfill a few requirements in order to function as expected.
 The specific requirements the game client must follow to behave as expected are:

-* Handle both ws and wss connections
+* Handle both secure and unsecure websocket connections
 * Detect and react when a location has been "checked" by the player by sending a network packet to the server
 * Receive and parse network packets when the player receives an item from the server, and reward it to the player on demand
-  * **Any** of your items can be received any number of times, up to and far surpassing those that the game might normally expect
+  * **Any** of your items can be received any number of times, up to and far surpassing those that the game might normally expect from features such as starting inventory, item link replacement, or item cheating
-  * Items can be sent from the server and so might not have a player or location attributed to them
+  * Players and the admin can cheat items to the player at any time with a server command, and these items may not have a player or location attributed to them
 * Be able to change the port for saved connection info
   * Rooms hosted on the website attempt to reserve their port, but since there are a limited number of ports, this privilege can be lost, requiring the room to be moved to a new port